Periodicities in cluster algebras and cluster automorphism groups: Preliminaries

 \begin{Definition}[\cite{FZ4}] Let $\mathrm{T}_n$ be an $n$-regular tree and valencies emitting from each vertex are labelled by $1,2,\dots,n$.
 A cluster pattern is an $n$-regular tree $\mathrm{T}_n$ such that for each vertex $t\in \mathrm{T}_n$, there is a labeled seed $\Sigma_t=(\mathbf{x}_t,B_t)$ and for each edge labelled by $k$, two labeled seeds in the endpoints are obtained from each other by seed mutation at $k$.
 And $\Sigma_t=(\mathbf{x}_t,B_t)$ are written as follows:

 \end{Definition}

 Note that a cluster pattern is uniquely determined by one labeled seed, thus for a labeled seed $(\mathbf{x},B)$, we may associate with a cluster pattern $T_n(\mathbf{x},B)$.
 The cluster algebra $\mathcal{A}=\mathcal{A}(\mathbf{x}_{t_0},B_{t_0})$ associated to the initial seed $(\mathbf{x}_{t_0},B_{t_0})$ is a $\mathbb{Z}$-subalgebra of $\mathcal{F}$ generated by cluster variables appeared in $T_n(\mathbf{x}_{t_0},B_{t_0})$.
-One of the most important property in cluster algebras is the Laurent phenomenon, which says any cluster variable can be expressed as a Laurent polynomial in terms of cluster variables in the initial labeled seed with coefficients in $\mathbb{Z}$.
-And these Laurent polynomials are conjectured to have positive coefficients, which had been proved in \cite{GHKK}.
+One of the most important properties in cluster algebras is the Laurent phenomenon, which says any cluster variable can be expressed as a Laurent polynomial in terms of cluster variables in the initial labeled seed with coefficients in $\mathbb{Z}$.
+These Laurent polynomials are conjectured to have positive coefficients, which had been proved for skew-symmetric cluster algebras in \cite{LS} and for the skew-symmetrizable cluster algebras in \cite{GHKK}.